huiwanpnnl/scidac_integration/notes/aerosol_process_coupling.md

 ## Motivation

-In EAMv1 and v2, the surface emission of aerosols and gas species is applied (i.e., the tracer mixing ratios in the state variable are updated) inside the subroutine `clubb_surface` in `tphysac`, which is called before dry removal, while resolved transport and turbulent mixing are calculated afterwards.
-This sequence of calculation, used in combination with sequential operator splitting, is problematic for aerosol species with strong surface emission sources, as this numerical scheme leads to
+In EAMv1 and v2, the surface emission of aerosols and gas species is applied (i.e., the tracer mixing ratios in the state variable are updated) after the subroutine `clubb_surface` in `tphysac`.
+This is done before dry removal.
+The resolved transport and turbulent mixing are calculated after dry removal.
+This sequence of calculation, used in combination with sequential operator splitting, is problematic for aerosol species with strong surface emission sources as this numerical scheme leads to

 * overestimated dry removal
 * underestimated turbulent transport